Title IV-B and Title IV-E

 Funds under this program may be used for:

-1. protecting and promoting the welfare of all children;
+1. Protecting and promoting the welfare of all children;

-2. preventing the neglect, abuse, or exploitation of children;
+2. Preventing the neglect, abuse, or exploitation of children;

-3. supporting at-risk families through services which allow children, where appropriate, to remain safely with their families or return to their families in a timely manner;
+3. Supporting at-risk families through services which allow children, where appropriate, to remain safely with their families or return to their families in a timely manner;

-4. promoting the safety, permanence, and well-being of children in foster care and adoptive families; and
+4. Promoting the safety, permanence, and well-being of children in foster care and adoptive families; and

-5. providing training, professional development and support to ensure a well-qualified child welfare workforce.
+5. Providing training, professional development and support to ensure a well-qualified child welfare workforce.

 Title IV-B Subpart 2 Program Purpose